 Office Management - Associate Degree

-The Office Management program will provide instruction in advanced office procedures as well as administrative project management, skills for administrative leadership, business principles, and budgeting, in addition to office support skills.
+The Office Management program will provide instruction in advanced office procedures as well as administrative project management, administrative leadership, business principles, and budgeting, in addition to office support skills.
 Students will be prepared to work in various industries as an office manager, administrative manager, executive assistant, and administrative professional.

 Take your career to the next level with the Office Management associate degree.
 You'll pick up skills in accounting, human resources, project management, office technology, event management and more.